Step by step guide: Making a small claims application to the Federal Circuit and Family Court of Australia

 If your application relates to the conversion of casual employment, you must use the Form 5A: Small claim under the Fair Work Act 2009 – casual conversion dispute.

-You can get copies of the forms from the:
+You can get copies of these forms from:

-If you want to claim more than $20 000 in the Federal Circuit Court, you cannot use the small claims form.
-You need to file an affidavit with the application form instead.
-You should get
+If you want to claim more than $20,000, you cannot use the Form 5 small claims form.

 You can fill out the forms by hand using a blue or black pen (make sure it's neat).
 You can also fill them out online and then print them.
 When filling them out, you will need to provide information about: